How to Get Cast on ‘Saturday Night Live’

 Photo Source: Will Heath/NBC

-For 48 seasons and counting, “Saturday Night Live” has been the weekly bedrock of sketch comedy, musical performance, and hot-button satire.
-Some of the biggest names in Hollywood have come out of the show’s casts and writing rooms.
-Even after being on the air for nearly five decades, “SNL” has continued to bring in young, vibrant, and increasingly diverse talent with each passing year.
+“Saturday Night Live” remains NBC’s weekly bedrock of sketch comedy, musical performances, and hot-button satire.
+From Eddie Murphy to Tina Fey, some of the biggest names in Hollywood have come out of the show’s casts and writing rooms.
+Now, as the series enters its 51st season, “SNL” continues to bring in young, vibrant, and increasingly diverse talent with each passing year.

-Think you have a comedic, creative voice that needs to be heard—and feel ready for a competitive, fast-paced, insomnia-inducing environment?
-Then check out this guide on what it takes to get cast on the cultural juggernaut that is “SNL.”
-Here, you will find audition tips from past and present ensemble members and casting directors, plus all the latest information on casting calls and auditions.
+Think you have a comedic, creative voice that needs to be heard?
+Do you have the stamina to endure its competitive, fast-paced, and insomnia-inducing environment?
+Then check out this guide dedicated to what it takes to get cast on the cultural juggernaut that is “SNL.”

 JUMP TO